fbsaif/blockchain-developer-bootcamp-final-project/README.md

 The contract is deployed and verified on Ropsten testnet at [0x43D6Ff6FEe89CbfDFF3576eA300DcAAE3899dB03](https://ropsten.etherscan.io/address/0x43D6Ff6FEe89CbfDFF3576eA300DcAAE3899dB03)

 ### Features
-- user can mint an NFT by signing his/her signature or autograph or even draw something on the canvas.
+- User can mint an NFT by signing his/her signature or autograph or even draw something on the canvas.
 - A clear button to clear the canvas and restart the process before minting.
 - The minted NFT gets uploaded to IPFS server along with the metadata.
 - Each NFT minted has 3 properties, ID, name and description.